Fremantle for Families – How to Spend a Day in Fremantle with the Family

 My niece made a beeline for the old-fashioned lolly shop, which sells an array of sweets and chocolates from around the world.
 And, yes, she really did behave like a kid in a candy store, so overwhelmed by all the confectionary choices she didn’t know what to buy.
 Our Fremantle for families day was off to a sweet start.

 Step back in time in historic Fremantle

-Mosey from the markets across the car park and over the railway line and you’re on the edge of Fremantle’s historic quarter, which boasts the state’s largest collection of heritage-listed buildings.
+Mosey from the E Shed Markets across the car park and over the railway line and you’re on the edge of Fremantle’s historic quarter, which boasts the state’s largest collection of heritage-listed buildings.
 Distinguished by handsome sandstone buildings such as the Round House, and splendid brick buildings dating to the Gold Rush era of the 1880s, the warren of streets is now known as the West End and is Fremantle’s hippest neighbourhood.

 Indulge in ice cream on Cappuccino Strip

 High Street will lead you to Market Street and South Terrace, Fremantle’s main commercial drag, which is home to more retail pleasures.
 There’s much to interest children here, including sweet shops, games arcades, burger joints, and ice-creameries.

 Fremantle excels at ice-cream, by the way.
 At Cold Rock, kids can choose their mix of chocolates, lollies, fruit and nuts to smash into their ice creams, while the specialty at Freo Waffles and Ice Cream is decadent sundaes.